-Whether they are called big lies, little white lies, fibs, misunderstandings or exaggerations, the Californian ready to buy a small business may hear some non-true statements from the seller, or even from the professionals business intermediary (the broker) while examining an offering.
+Whether they are called big lies, little white lies, fibs, misunderstandings or exaggerations, the buyer ready to buy a small business may hear some non-true statements from the seller, or even from the professionals business intermediary (the broker or agent) while examining an offering for sale.

 Untrue statements usually are meant to convince a buyer to move ahead on a deal in a situation in which he or she is unlikely to proceed toward a purchase if told the truth.
 The would-be entrepreneur who is fairly new to the challenge of examining businesses for sale may not recognize a statement that is not entirely, or even partially factual.

 So it's a good idea to be informed about those statements encountered when examining a business that may be made by a seller or agent, but unlikely to be true.